rija/gigadb-website/docs/SETUP_CI_CD_PIPELINE.md

 >**Note:** host names in Ansible must be made of alphanumerical and underscore characters only.
 Although Terraform and AWS don't have that limitation, the Name tag needs to follow it so the connection between Terraform and Ansible can be made.

 An ``ansible.properties`` file needs to exist in the environment-specific directory for a given environment.
-This file is queried by the host variables shown above, and is created using the ``ops/scripts/ansible_init.sh``:
+This file is queried by the host variables shown above, and is initially created with a `backup_file` variable when `$ ../../../scripts/tf_init.sh` was executed above.
+More variables are added into `ansible.properties` when `ops/scripts/ansible_init.sh` is executed:

 ```
 $ cd ops/infrastructure/envs/environment